worldflora/wfo-docs/docs/concepts.md

 ### Informal synonyms

 It is common for taxonomic experts to want to express the relationship between a name that is invalid or illegitimate in some way and an accepted taxon.
 This might be because it is commonly used for this taxon or because the available description would place it within this taxon.
 Typically the name may be listed as a note in a flora or monograph if it isn't included as a regular synonym.
-In Rhakhis the name is simply flagged with the appropriate nomenclatural status and placed as a synonym.
+In the WFO Plant List the name is simply flagged with the appropriate nomenclatural status and placed as a synonym.
 On export these synonyms can be listed separately from homotypic and heterotypic synonyms based on their nomenclatural status.

 ## Homonyms, isonyms and ex authorship